obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Plugins to edit other file types.md

 ---

-# Editor
+# Plugins to edit other file types

-Plugins enabling Obsidian to edit files other than md
+Plugins enabling Obsidian to edit files other than markdown `.md`.

 ## Plugins in this category